 Delta Camp: Our View

-Delta Camp is tucked away on a small island within the heart of Botswana's abundant and beautiful Okavango Delta, resting on the busy Gunns Conncession in the South East of the Okavango Delta.
+Delta Camp is tucked away on a small island within the heart of Botswana's abundant and beautiful Okavango Delta, resting on the busy Gunns Concession in the South East of the Okavango Delta.
 Because of its water locked location, Delta Camp is commonly known as a "water camp".
 Due to this there are no game drives in a 4x4 on offer, but Delta Camp delivers unique mokoro excursions and guided walking safaris.
 The accommodation Delta Camp offers is equally unusual and adds to the Camps personality.
 The large thatched chalets nestle under shady trees, protecting you from Botswana's heat, but because of this we found the rooms a little dark and gloomy.
-The tree house is a perfect honeymoon hideaway and lies high above the tree tops, guaranteeing a perfect view of the majestic Okavango Delta, wildlife and endless sunsets, although this is may not be suitable if you are not comfortable with heights.
+The tree house is a perfect honeymoon hideaway and lies high above the tree tops, guaranteeing a perfect view of the majestic Okavango Delta, wildlife and endless sunsets, although this may not be suitable if you are not comfortable with heights.

 However, we found that there are better priced options for water camps in the Okavango Delta on offer and we therefore rarely include this camp into our itineraries.

 Delta Camp: Quick Facts

 - Mokoros trips and walking safaris on offer